India nixes privacy bill that alarmed big tech companies, works on new law | Technology

 The 2019 law had proposed stringent regulations on cross-border data flows and proposed giving the Indian government powers to seek user data from companies, seen as part of Prime Minister Narendra Modi's stricter regulation of tech giants.
 A government notice said the decision came as a parliamentary panel's review of the 2019 bill suggested many amendments, leading to the need for a new "comprehensive legal framework".

 A government notice said the decision came as a parliamentary panel's review of the 2019 bill suggested many amendments, leading to the need for a new "comprehensive legal framework".
-The government will now "present a new bill," the notice added.
-India's junior IT minister Rajeev Chandrasekhar said on Twitter the new planned framework will adhere to global standards, adding that privacy was a fundamental right of Indian citizens and that the economy required such cyber laws.
+The government will now "present a new bill", the notice added.
+IT minister Ashwini Vaishnaw told Reuters the government has started drafting the new bill, "which is in good advanced stages", with a public release "very close".

 India says such regulations are needed to safeguard the data and privacy of citizens.
 Lawmakers have said that concerns about misuse of sensitive personal data have risen exponentially in India.
 Companies including Facebook, Twitter and Google have for years been concerned with many other separate regulations India has proposed for the technology sector, often straining relations between New Delhi and Washington.